Professional Lumberjacks Show Off Their Skills at Retailer’s Grand Opening

 In what has to be one of the more unique grand opening events for a retailer, Duluth Trading Co. has enlisted a pair of professional lumberjacks to show off their axe handling skills.

-Sue Hadley and Nick Hastedt, of STIHL Timbersports, will demonstrate axe throwing, chain saw carving, underhand chop, single buck and more during live performances taking place on Thursday from noon to 3 p.m. as part of the store’s daylong grand opening celebration.
+Sue Hadley and Nick Hastedt, of STIHL Timbersports, will demonstrate axe throwing, chain saw carving, underhand chop, single buck and more during live performances taking place on Thursday at noon and 3 p.m. as part of the store’s daylong grand opening celebration.

 Duluth Trading officially opens in Grandville at RiverTown Crossings, at 3990 Rivertown Parkway, on Thursday.
 The grand opening celebration runs from 9 a.m. to 8 p.m.